Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Abstract

 \section{Abstract}

-We provide a unified algorithmic framework for ensemble sampling in nonlinear contextual bandits and develop corresponding regret bounds for two most common nonlinear contextual bandit settings: Generalized Linear Ensemble Sampling (\texttt{GLM-ES}) for generalized linear bandits and Neural Ensemble Sampling (\texttt{Neural-ES}) for neural contextual bandits.
+We provide a unified algorithmic framework for ensemble sampling in nonlinear contextual bandits and develop corresponding regret bounds for two most common nonlinear contextual bandit settings: Generalized Linear Ensemble Sampling (GLM-ES) for generalized linear bandits and Neural Ensemble Sampling (Neural-ES) for neural contextual bandits.
 Both methods maintain multiple estimators for the reward model parameters via maximum likelihood estimation on randomly perturbed data.
-We prove high-probability frequentist regret bounds of $\mathcal{O}(d^{3/2} \sqrt{T} + d^{9/2})$ for \texttt{GLM-ES} and $\mathcal{O}(\widetilde{d} \sqrt{T})$ for \texttt{Neural-ES}, where $d$ is the dimension of feature vectors, $\widetilde{d}$ is the effective dimension of a neural tangent kernel matrix, and $T$ is the number of rounds.
-These regret bounds match the state-of-the-art results of randomized exploration algorithms in nonlinear contextual bandit settings.
+We prove high-probability frequentist regret bounds of $\widetilde{\mathcal{O}}(d^{3/2} \sqrt{T} + d^{4})$ for GLM-ES and $\widetilde{\mathcal{O}}(\widetilde{d}^{3/2} \sqrt{T})$ for Neural-ES, where $d$ is the dimension of feature vectors, $\widetilde{d}$ is the effective dimension of a neural tangent kernel (NTK) matrix and $T$ is the number of rounds.
+The regret bound of GLM-ES matches the state-of-the-art result of randomized exploration algorithms in generalized linear bandit setting.
 In the theoretical analysis, we introduce techniques that address challenges specific to nonlinear models.
-Practically, we remove fixed-time horizon assumptions by developing anytime versions of our algorithms, suitable when $T$ is unknown.
-Finally, we empirically evaluate \texttt{GLM-ES}, \texttt{Neural-ES}, and their anytime variants, demonstrating strong performance.
+Practically, we remove fixed-time horizon assumption by developing anytime versions of our algorithms, suitable when $T$ is unknown.
+Finally, we empirically evaluate GLM-ES, Neural-ES and their anytime variants, demonstrating strong performance.
 Overall, our results establish ensemble sampling as a provable and practical randomized exploration approach for nonlinear contextual bandits.